North Korea Fires Artillery Shells Near South Korean Islands - UrduPoint

 On Friday, KCNA said Kim called for the ramping-up of missile launcher production "given the prevailing grave situation that requires the country to be more firmly prepared for a military showdown with the enemy."

 His comments came after the White House accused North Korea of providing Russia with ballistic missiles and missile launchers that were used in recent attacks on Ukraine.
-Washingon has called this a escalation of Pyongyang's support for Moscow.
+Washington has called this an escalation of Pyongyang's support for Moscow.